wptrainingteam/learn-wp-content/developer-learning-pathway/introduction-to-wordpress-blocks/02-scaffolding-a-new-block.md

 During development, you will execute the scripts you saw in the `package.json` file to compile the files in the `src` directory into the `build` directory.

 The process of building your block code, also known as bundling your code, is the process of converting your block code into a format that is compatible with all browsers.

+When you scaffolded the block, the `create-block` tool also ran the build process, generating the `build` directory for you.

+You will notice that some files are bundled into the `build` directory as is, like the `block.json` file, while others are converted, like the `index.js` file.
+There are also additional files, like the `index.asset.php` file, that are generated during the build process.

 When WordPress loads your block in the editor or on the front end, it's executing the code from the `build` directory.